cognitivegears/asciiquarium_redux/docs/WEB_DEPLOYMENT.md

 ### PWA notes

 - The web frontend is an installable PWA using `manifest.webmanifest` and a `service-worker.js` at the web root.
-- Cache busting: bump `CACHE_VERSION` in `asciiquarium_redux/web/service-worker.js` when you change the web shell (HTML/CSS/JS) to force updates.
+- Cache busting: the service worker derives its cache name from `web/wheels/manifest.json` (wheel filename/version).
+When you deploy a new wheel or update the web shell, the cache key changes and old caches are purged automatically on activation.
 - Test locally on `localhost` (service workers are allowed): `uv run python main.py --backend web --open`.
 Inspect DevTools → Application → Service Workers.
-- After first online visit, the aquarium starts offline using the cached shell; dynamic CDN/PyPI resources use network when available.
+- After first online visit, the aquarium starts offline using the cached shell; dynamic CDN/PyPI resources use network when available and are cached with a stale‑while‑revalidate strategy.

 ### Automatic Deployment